mkp170791/numpy/doc/source/user/absolute_beginners.rst

   to the See Also section below).
 The parameters given here refer to a low-level method (`ndarray(...)`) for instantiating an array.

-  For more information, refer to the `numpy` module and examine the methods and attributes of an array.
+  For more information, refer to the `numpy_demo` module and examine the methods and attributes of an array.

   Parameters